Boston Terrier Breed Information

 - First vaccinations and booster vaccinations

 - Pet insurance

 The list above does not include veterinary costs if your pet becomes sick or injured, so these average lifetime costs could be even higher.

 Insure your Boston Terrier with PDSA:

 1 in 3 pets need vet treatment each year and vet bills can come to hundreds of pounds.
-PDSA Pet Insurance can give you peace of mind when your pet is poorly, especially for breeds like Boston Terriers that are prone to certain conditions.
+PDSA Pet Insurance can give you peace of mind when your pet is poorly, especially for breeds like Boston Terrier Dogs that are prone to certain conditions.
 PDSA Pet Insurance offers:

-By insuring your Boston Terrier with PDSA you’ll also be helping to provide vet care to some of the UK’s neediest pets.
+By insuring your Boston Terrier with PDSA Pet Insurance you’ll also be helping to provide vet care to some of the UK’s neediest pets.

 For more information on taking care of your dog please visit our puppies and dogs section.

 Rehoming from a reputable source: